jessegmeyerlab/proteomics-tutorial/manuscript.md

 In liquid chromatography this means that each analyte should elute at nearly the same retention time (the time elapsed since the start of the analysis until the analyte’s elution from the chromatographic column) with the same peak width.
 Robustness is the ability of the system to maintain reproducible performance despite nonoptimal conditions.
 The most typical obstacles to robustness are mechanical wear of the system components and the analytical column, fouling of the system by contaminants introduced in the samples, and clogging due to accumulation of contaminants.
-High flow methods tend to be more robust due to reduced impact of changes in dwell volumes, and the wider bore of the components used is more resilient to clogging.
+High flow methods tend to be more robust due to reduced impact of pump and plumbing configurations and changes in dwell volumes, and the wider bore of the components used is more resilient to clogging.
-However, higher flowrate comes at the cost of reduced ionization efficiency and sensitivity, thus nanoflow (100-300 nL/min flowrate) chromatography remains a widely utilized strategy in proteomics.
+However, higher flowrate comes at the cost of reduced sensitivity due to reduced ionization efficiency at higher flow rates and increases in the overall peak volume at constant sample loading, thus nanoflow (100-300 nL/min flowrate) chromatography remains a widely utilized strategy in proteomics.
+For applications where sample is not limited, slightly higher amounts of applied samples can take advantage of robustness of higher flow rates in the microflow range using newer optimized electrospray sources [@PMID:37294184].

 #### Throughput and Instrument Utilization
 Throughput is the number of samples that are analyzed in a given timeframe, for example samples per day.